Caf President Ahmad Ahmad allegedly arrested in France | Goal.com

 “There’s no explanation.
 It’s the Executive Committee decision."

 After the alleged arrest of Ahmad, Fifa released a statement, which was published on the Twitter account of Tariq Panja, the author of Football's Secret Trade.
-In the statement, Fifa make it clear that they will not comment on the Caf President's particular situation, while underlining its mission to run football in a clean and transparent manner worldwide.
+In the statement, football's governing body make it clear that they will not comment on the Fifa Vice President's particular situation while underlining its mission to run football in a clean and transparent manner worldwide.

 FIFA statement on the detention of its Vice President Ahmad Ahmad pic.twitter.com/HlOoL1eLw9— tariq panja (@tariqpanja) June 6, 2019